Perimenopause: Common Symptoms and Natural Solutions

 Avoid plastic bottles and plastic packaging whenever possible.
 Be particularly cautious about avoiding BPA-containing products and phthalates and triclosan in beauty products as well as dioxin in household cleaners.
 They are endocrine disruptors, xenoestrogens, and carcinogens.

 Read the ingredients on every product you buy.
 Avoid conventional products whenever possible.
 Buy products made with organic and natural ingredients.
 Make your own products.
-There are plenty of simple and natural recipes online for effective household, beauty and hygiene products.
+There are plenty of simple and natural recipes online for effective household, beauty, and hygiene products.

 Furthermore, make sure that there is no mold in your home as mold can lead to all sorts of health problems.
 Avoid using Teflon coated dishes.
-Perfluorinated (PFCs) chemicals that are used to make Teflon and nonstick coating can accumulate in the body, increase inflammation and lead to health issues, including cancer.
-Get the dust under control in your house and use a good vacuum with a strong HEPA filter.
-If you are a smoker, stop smoking, and avoid second-hand smoking as much as possible (37).
+Perfluorinated (PFCs) chemicals that are used to make Teflon, and nonstick coating can accumulate in the body, increase inflammation, and lead to health issues, including cancer.

 Regular Exercise

 During perimenopause, many women experience increased fatigue, weight gain, and mood swings.
 While you may feel that you are too tired to exercise, in reality, physical movement can actually increase your energy.
-The benefits of regular exercise include reduced stress, better sleep, healthier bones, and lower risk of obesity, osteoporosis, heart disease, diabetes and cancer (38, 39, 40, 41).
+The benefits of regular exercise include reduced stress, better sleep, healthier bones, and lower risk of obesity, osteoporosis, heart disease, diabetes, and cancer (38, 39, 40, 41).

 Research has found that just three hours of exercise a week can greatly improve the physical and mental health of women during perimenopause and menopause.
 Research has also found that yoga is particularly beneficial for those dealing with symptoms of perimenopause.